stnava/cmaker/README.md

 # cmaker

-Trial port of cmake to R
+Port of cmake to R

 [![Build Status](https://travis-ci.org/stnava/cmaker.png?branch=master)](https://travis-ci.org/stnava/cmaker)

+* only build cmake - not ctest or cpack

+* directory booty is a name change from cmake source